symfony/symfony-docs/create_framework/08-unit-testing.rst

 .. note::

-    I do not explain how the code works in details as this is not the goal of this book, but if you don't understand what the hell is going on, I highly recommend you to read PHPUnit documentation on `test doubles`_.
+    If you don't understand what the hell is going on in the code, read PHPUnit documentation on `test doubles`_.

 After the test ran, you should see a green bar.
 If not, you have a bug either in the test or in the framework code!